Tax & Social Security Obligations

 You must take a balanced view when deciding not to exclude on this basis.
 This could include considering the bidder’s overall tax and social security obligations and the overall risk to contract delivery.

-For example there may be instances where an aparent "minor amount" may significantly affect the liquidity of the bidder and its ability to perform the contract, or where sufficient time did exist for the outstanding amounts to be paid.
+For example there may be instances where an apparent "minor amount" may significantly affect the liquidity of the bidder and its ability to perform the contract, or where sufficient time did exist for the outstanding amounts to be paid.